Got Your 6 VetFest Brings Country Stars, Local Veteran Services Together to Celebrate Nashville Veterans

 Lee Ann Womack, Mickey Guyton, Tyler Rich, Conner Smith, Kat & Alex, and More To Perform at Got Your Six VetFest

 The Bob Woodruff Foundation will present the Got Your 6 VetFest at the Loveless Barn in Nashville on July 9th, 2022.
-This family-friendly event for the local military/veteran community will run from 3-7 PM ET.
+This family-friendly event for the local military/veteran community will run from 3-7 PM.
 Attendees will enjoy live performances by country stars Mickey Guyton, Kat & Alex, Tyler Rich, Conner Smith, and Lee Ann Womack, as well as raffles for exciting prizes, carnival-style games, and drinks and snacks.

 In addition to the incredible entertainment, Got Your 6 VetFest will introduce attendees to local organizations that are part of the Bob Woodruff Foundation’s Got Your 6 Network.
 Through informational booths, guests can learn more about helpful resources and programs that are dedicated to supporting veterans and military families in the Nashville area.